 This course is the second level of a foursemester sequence in brass performance skills.
 In this course students will study their brass instrument of specialty.
 Concepts and skills covered include techniques of tone production, technical facility, and a survey of introduction to the solo and ensemble repertoire on the student's instrument.
 Juries and recitals of solo performances will be required.
 All applied studies for music majors include a weekly onehour individual lesson and two-hour studio lab.
-Prerequisite: MUS 666 Corequisite: MUS 501, MUS 502, MUS 503, MUS 504 or departmental permission covered include techniques of tone production, technical facility, and a survey of introduction to the solo and ensemble repertoire on the student's instrument.
-Juries and recitals of solo performances will be required.
-All applied studies for music majors include a weekly onehour individual lesson and two-hour studio lab.
-Prerequisite: MUS 667 Corequisite: MUS 501, MUS 502, MUS 503, MUS 504 or departmental permission
+Prerequisite: MUS 666 Corequisite: MUS 601, MUS 502, MUS 503, MUS 504 or departmental permission

-Applied Studies: Brass III 2 crs.
-3 hrs.
+Applied Studies: Brass III MUS 668

+2 crs.
+3 hrs